-Many individuals pursue Social Security disability as a result of a mental illness.
+Many individuals pursue Social Security disability as a result of mental illness.
 Some don’t believe that you can receive a favorable decision if you have a mental disability, but you can.

 However, many Social Security disability claimants make mistakes when filing a claim with a mental disability as their condition.
-Our firm’s been representing individuals for more than two decades, and we recognize a lot of common mistakes that hinders you to win a disability case for mental illness.
+Our firm’s been representing individuals for more than two decades, and we recognize a lot of common mistakes that hinder you to win a disability case for mental illness.

 In this blog, we identify 5 common mistakes individuals make in these claims: